 Spanish 2 is designed to build on the basic language, vocabulary and culture learned in Spanish 1.
 Students will use the target language to participate in class discussions, formal presentations, and acquire new information through authentic reading material.
-Students will be able to communicate and write in the present and past tenses in the target language.
+Students will be able to communicate and write in the present and past tenses.
 Students are required to read a chapter book in the target language and write multiple short essays.